Haitian President Jovenel Moise assassinated in his home | DW | 07.07.2021

 Jovenel Moise, the president of Haiti, was assassinated overnight in his home.

-The president of Haiti, Jovenel Moise, was shot and killed in his home, the interim Prime Minister Claude Joseph announced Wednesday.
+The president of Haiti, Jovenel Moise, was shot and killed in his private residence, the interim Prime Minister Claude Joseph announced Wednesday.

-The president's residence has also put out a statement Wednesday saying the attack occurred around 1 a.m. and that the first lady was also wounded in the attack and is currently hospitalized.
+The president's residence has also put out a statement Wednesday saying the attack occurred around 1 a.m. and that the First Lady Martine Moise was also wounded in the attack and is currently hospitalized.

 The assassination was carried out by a commando group with "foreign elements," AFP news agency reported, citing interim Prime Minister Joseph.